Skip to content

 Amanda values the importance of building rapport with patients, and building long lasting, meaningful relationships with those she treats.
 In her free time, Amanda enjoys hiking, cooking, drawing, and playing with her mini-Australian shepherd, Chico.

-About Brielle Stern, MS, CF-SLP
+Brielle Stern, M.S.
+CF-SLP

 Brielle is a licensed Clinical Fellow in the state of New Jersey, bringing her expertise and dedication to the field of Speech-Language Pathology.
 She completed her Bachelor of Arts in Speech-Language Pathology at Brooklyn College in 2021 and a Master of Science in Speech-Language Pathology at The Katz School at Yeshiva University in 2023, solidifying her comprehensive knowledge and skills in the discipline.